- Congenital lesions

 - Glomus tympanicum – From Arnold and Jacobson nerves of middle ear.
 Usually small at the cochlear promontory.

 Extends from EAC to angle of mandible.
 Contains parotid gland, intraparotid LN (~10-20), CN7, ECA, retromandibular v.
 Masses deviate parapharyngeal space anteromedially, styloid muscles and carotid space posteriorly with widening of the stylomastoid foramen.
+The facial nerve passes close to the retromandibular vein, within the stylomandibular plane (line drawn between styloid process and mandibular condyle), dividing the deep and superficial lobes.

 65-80% of salivary gland tumours occur in the parotid, 10% in the submandibular gland, the rest in the sublingual or minor salivary gland.
 80% of parotid gland tumours are benign (pleomorphic adenoma, Warthin tumour), 20% malignant (adenocystic carcinoma, adenocarcinoma, SCC, mucoepidermoid carcinoma).
 40% of submandibular, 50% of minor salivary gland and 80% of sublignual tumours a malignant.
 The larger the salivary gland (ie parotid) the higher rate of benignity in adults, malignancy in children.
 Imaging cannot definitively differentiate benign from malignant (except infiltration into other spaces, facial nerve).
 Multiple lesions seen in inflammatory or malignant adenopathy, Warthins tumour.